 53. Who might be liable if a passenger’s financial records are accessed without authorization while using services from an autonomous vehicle?

-54. What laws are in place to safeguard a person's credit card details, location tracking, biometric, and financial records while using services from an autonomous vehicle?
+54. What laws are in place to safeguard a person's credit card details, location tracking, biometric information, and financial records while using services from an autonomous vehicle?

-55. What laws are in place in the United States of America to safeguard a person's credit card details, location tracking, biometric, and financial records while using services from an autonomous vehicle?
+55. What laws are in place in the United States of America to safeguard a person's credit card details, location tracking, biometric information, and financial records while using services from an autonomous vehicle?

-56. What are the industry specific standards for data security and privacy?
+56. What are examples of industry specific standards for data security and privacy?

 57. Who might be held liable in the event of a bridge destruction attack by hacking the entire system of an autonomous vehicle?

 58. Who is primarily liable in the event of a bridge destruction attack by hacking the entire system of an autonomous vehicle?
-Is there any laws or legislations defining this?
+Are there any laws or legislation defining this?

 59. According to federal and state legislation, who is primarily liable in the event of a breach of access regarding a rider’s driver history while using services from autonomous vehicle systems?